dustin10/VichUploaderBundle/docs/usage.md

 We already created an abstract representation of the filesystem (the mapping), so we just have to tell the bundle which entity should use which mapping.
-In this guide we'll use annotations to achieve this, but you can also use [YAML](mapping/yaml.md) or [XML](mapping/xml.md).
+In this guide we'll use attributes to achieve this, but you can also use [YAML](mapping/yaml.md) or [XML](mapping/xml.md).

-First, annotate your class with the `Uploadable` annotation.
+First, annotate your class with the `Uploadable` attribute.
 This is really like a flag indicating that the entity contains uploadable fields.

 Next, you have to create the two fields needed for the bundle to work: